Energy Tax Credits for Home and Vehicles: Tax Year 2025 Overview

 The Inflation Reduction Act of 2022 expanded and extended some major energy tax credits, giving taxpayers more opportunities to save money on energy-efficient improvements to their homes and the purchase of eligible clean vehicles.
-Here’s what you should know to help your clients take advantage of the 2024 energy tax credits.
+The One Big Beautiful Bill (OBBB) includes several changes to the tax code, including the end of these energy tax credits.
+The Clean Energy Vehicle Tax Credit will expire for vehicles purchased after September 30, 2025.
+The Energy Efficient Home Improvement tax credit will expire on December 31, 2025.
+Here’s what you should know to help your clients take advantage of the 2025 energy tax credits before they expire.

 The home energy credits include the Energy Efficient Home Improvement Credit and the Residential Clean Energy Credit, which apply to certain home updates and improvements.
 The clean vehicle credits are designed to help offset the cost of purchasing certain qualified electric vehicles (EVs) or fuel cell vehicles (FCVs).

-Who can claim energy tax credits for their home and vehicle?
+Who qualifies to claim energy tax credits for their home and vehicle?

 How do residential energy credits work and how to claim them?